 Your GP or chemist can provide you with special medicated shampoos or over-the-counter prescription medications.
 Creams and shampoos usually kill the lice but this may take up to a week because of the eggs hatching and causing re-infestations so it is highly recommended that you repeat treatment 7-10 days after the first treatment.

 It is hard to prevent head lice completely.
-Lice cannot live more than approximately 24 hours on bed linen, stuffed animals, hats, hair-ties, brushes etc so if you have had a recent infestation to prevent it happening again you should wash all bed linen and clothing, stuffed animals, soak hair accessories etc of the child in a very hot wash/water.
+Lice cannot live more than approximately 24 hours on bed linen, stuffed animals, hats, hair-ties, brushes etc. However, if you have had a recent infestation and to prevent it happening again, it is best to wash all bed linen and clothing, stuffed animals, soak hair accessories etc of the child in a very hot wash/water.
 Speak to your Pharmacist or GP if you are using medicated products to prevent or treat head lice.